kyma-incubator/examples/personservice/README.md

   Warning  Unhealthy  12s (x4 over 4m)  kubelet, k8s-agent-27799012-2  Readiness probe failed: HTTP probe failed with statuscode: 503
 ```

 Also all API calls to `/api/v1/person` endpoint (GET) will have the same value for `x-serving-host`.
 Hence the other pod was sucessfully excluded from loadbalancing.
-In order to bring it back to live issue `kubectl delete -n personservice <podname>`.
-Then Kubernetes will recreate it and it will be ready.

 ## Operate your Service: Traces and Logs